kevinabrahamwilson-41/kimura/README.md

 ## 5. Protocol Roles

-Although the system is peer-to-peer, each session defines temporary roles:
+Although the system is centralised, each session defines temporary roles:

 * **Initiator (I)** – Peer that starts the connection
 * **Responder (R)** – Peer that accepts the connection